Blog

 Figure 3: MBR configurations, (A) = Hollow Fibre, (B) Multi-tube, (C) Flat sheet

-Hollow Fibre MBRs: This type of submerged MBR utilizes hollow fibre membranes, which are small, hollow tubes that allow for the filtration of wastewater.
+Hollow Fibre MBRs: This type of submerged MBR utilises hollow fibre membranes, which are small, hollow tubes that allow for the filtration of wastewater.
 The mixed liquor flows through the interior of the hollow fibres, while permeate (filtered water) is collected outside of the fibres.

 Coftec's Membrane Bioreactor (MBR) technology combines the principles of biological treatment and membrane filtration to achieve high-quality wastewater treatment.